 - Only your system and hardware are evaluated.

 Plugin issues and incompatibilities may also cause some of your software to experience copy and paste not working errors.
-For example, Microsoft Word, Excel, Remote Desktop, VMware, or AutoCad may suddenly allow copying and pasting.
+For example, a Windows office software, Remote Desktop, VMware, or AutoCad may suddenly block the copying and pasting feature.

 Method 1 – Update Your Operating System